aws-samples/sample-iac-cloudformation-wrapper/terraform-project/README.md

 ## Development experience

+The **Terraform CLI version** is specified in the `install` phase in [cfn_bootstrap.yml](./cfn_bootstrap.yml), and via [mise-en-place](https://github.com/jdx/mise) (in [mise.toml](./mise.toml)) for local development.
+If you don't want to use mise, you can just [install Terraform locally](https://developer.hashicorp.com/terraform/install) by your preferred method.

 In general, this folder is a typical Terraform project in which commands like `terraform init`, `terraform apply`, and so on can be run.
 The main consideration for local development is the **backend configuration**, which must be overridden to `init` successfully.

 Note that we don't configure AWS credentials or region explicitly in the TF project, instead assuming that you've [configured your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) - from which they'll be picked up automatically.
 Similarly when deploying via CloudFormation, the credentials and current AWS region will be picked up from the CodeBuild runtime environment.

 ### Choosing the Terraform backend

 To provide a one-click deployable experience with no external dependencies (but sensible behaviour in the event of updates over time), this pattern deploys an S3 bucket in the target account and uses that to track persistent state for the [Terraform backend](https://developer.hashicorp.com/terraform/language/backend).
+This bucket is emptied and deleted when the user destroys the CloudFormation stack.

-For local TF development (where that bucket hasn't been created yet), you'll need a different backend configuration - which could even be just to track state in a local file as the simplest option.
+For local TF development (where the state bucket hasn't been created yet), you'll need a different backend configuration - which could even be just to track state in a local file as the simplest option.

 You have a few options here:

-1. If you already have an S3 bucket in your target AWS account to use for Terraform state management, you can just override our [partial configuration](https://developer.hashicorp.com/terraform/language/backend#partial-configuration) to specify the bucket name like `terraform init -backend-config "bucket={BUCKET_NAME}"` - which is the same as we do in [cfn_bootstrap.yml](./cfn_bootstrap.yml).
+1. If you already have an S3 bucket in your target AWS account to use for Terraform state management, you can just override our [partial configuration](https://developer.hashicorp.com/terraform/language/backend#partial-configuration) to specify the bucket name by running `terraform init -backend-config "bucket={BUCKET_NAME}"` (which is the same as we do in [cfn_bootstrap.yml](./cfn_bootstrap.yml)).
-2. Otherwise, for the simplest switch to the default local file backend, you could simply comment-out the `backend` block in [terraform.tf](./terraform.tf).
+2. Otherwise, to switch to Terraform's default local file backend, you could simply comment-out the `backend` block in [terraform.tf](./terraform.tf).
 3. For more complex multi-environment setups, you could consider Terraform workspaces or multi-folder approaches as detailed in third-party blogs like [[1](https://www.geeksforgeeks.org/devops/how-to-manage-multiple-environments-with-terraform/)], [[2](https://medium.com/@b0ld8/terraform-manage-multiple-environments-63939f41c454)].
 You would then need to customize the deployment steps in [cfn_bootstrap.yml](cfn_bootstrap.yml) to, for example, `cd` to a particular environment's subdirectory or configure a particular workspace before running `terraform init`.